 Battlecruiser type (D6?)

 22nd to mid 23rd century

 23rd century to 2270

 2270 to around 2376

-Thanks go to Daystrom Institute Technical Library, where I found some more arguments and suggestions, and to The Guardian of Forever and Neutral Zone Starship Database for some of the screen caps.
-Thanks also to Kris Olinger, Tony Midyett, Markus Glanzer and Theron Williams for suggestions.
+Thanks go to Daystrom Institute Technical Library, where I found some more facts and suggestions, and to The Guardian of Forever and Neutral Zone Starship Database for some of the screen caps.
+Thanks also to Kris Olinger, Tony Midyett, Markus Glanzer, Theron Williams and Daniel Rooth for suggestions.
 Special thanks to Mike Sussman and Mike Okuda.